Kepler's conjecture and phase transitions in the high-density hard-core model on $\mathbb{Z}^3$: The HC model: m-potentials, local repelling forces, perfect configurations, sub-lattices and meshes

 Finally, an analogous construction can be performed when we choose planes $\rx_i=0$, $i=1,2,3$, orthogonal to the {\it coordinate axes}.
 The projection $Z_{i,k}$ of $\bbZ^3$ to the affine plane $\rx_i=k$ is congruent to the two-dimensional square lattice $\bbZ^2$, and, given $q\in\bbN$, we work with a finite family of square $\sqrt{q}$-sub-meshes $\theta^{(q)}_{i, k, j}\subset Z_{i,k}$, $j=0,1,\ldots, u$.
 As before, sub-meshes $\theta^{(q)}_{i, k, j}$ are obtained as some $\bbZ^3$-shifts of each other.
 Again, we fix an $h=h(q)\in \bbN$ and, given a double-infinite sequence $\{j_k,\,k\in\bbZ\}$ with digits $j_k=0,1,\ldots ,u$, consider the layered AC \beq \bigcup_{k \in \bbZ} \theta^{(q)}_{i, hk, j_k},\eeq and its $\bbZ^3$-shifts.
 The value $h$ and the precise form of meshes $\theta^{(q)}_{i, hk, j_k}$ are chosen so that the ensuing layered configuration \eqref{layered3} gives a PC.
 In case when we use the above construction we specify the corresponding values $q$, $h(q)$, the family of meshes $\theta^{(q)}_{i, hk, j}$, $0\leq j\leq u$, and the type of sequence $\{j_k\}$ allowing us to obtain a PC for a given $D^2$ via \eqref{layered3}.

 In the forthcoming sections we establish a number of theorems and put forward some conjectures on PCs and EPGMs by following a standardized scheme.
 The main step in the analysis of PCs is the identification of an LRFF $\unf^{(D^2)}$ generating an m-potential $U(\cdot)$ for a given $D^2$.
 First, we select the values $f(\rho(x,y)^2)$.
-Next, we verify that $F^\ast = 1$; it includes -- for $D^2=5, 6, 8, 9, 10, 12$ -- the use of a computer routine {\it VerifyForces.java}.
+Next, we verify that $F^\ast = 1$; it includes -- for $D^2=5, 6, 8, 9, 10, 12$ -- the use of a computer routine {\tt{VerifyForces.java}}.
 Then we present a single PC which justifies the m-potential property of the proposed family $\unf^{(D^2)}$.
-Finally, we use results of {\it VerifyForces.java} combined with appropriate analytic arguments to enlist all PCs for $\unf^{(D^2)}$ and, consequently, for the value $D^2$.
+Finally, we use results of {\tt VerifyForces.java} combined with appropriate analytic arguments to enlist all PCs for $\unf^{(D^2)}$ and, consequently, for the value $D^2$.
 This solves the sphere-packing problem on $\bbZ^3$ for the values of $D^2=2, 3, 4, 5, 6, 8 ,9, 10, 12$.
-A different scheme is not used for the values $D^2=2\ell^2$, $\ell\in\bbN$, where the m-potential emerges from results of \cite{Ha1, Ha2, LHF}.
+The case of $D^2=11$ uses an alternative computer-assisted approach.
+A different scheme is used for the values $D^2=2\ell^2$, $\ell\in\bbN$, where the m-potential emerges from results of \cite{Ha1, Ha2, LHF}.
 In both cases the ensuing analysis of the EPGMs is based on the PS theory and its extensions.

 Finally, we would like to note a difference between HC models on $\bbZ^2$ and $\bbZ^3$ which is that on $\bbZ^3$ -- in contrast to $\bbZ^2$ -- there are non-periodic extreme Gibbs measures.
 The analysis of such Gibbs measures can be carried similarly to \cite{Dob2}, but this is outside of the scope of this paper.